-The purpose of this survey is to inform the NFPA and CPSC about the use of smoke detectors and CO detectors in homes in the United States.
+The purpose of this survey is to inform and CPSC about the use of smoke detectors and CO detectors in homes in the United States.
 The information collected from this survey will improve household safety across the U.S. Your input will assist with developing standards and guidelines that will help protect property and human life.

 When you take part in this research, you speak for thousands of people like you, and you help to make homes safer.